 Routing services in Red Hat OpenStack Platform (RHOSP) can be categorized into three main flows:

 - East-West routing - routing of traffic between different networks in the same project.
-This traffic does not leave the OpenStack deployment.
+This traffic does not leave the RHOSP deployment.
 This definition applies to both IPv4 and IPv6 subnets.

-- North-South routing with floating IPs - Floating IP addressing is a one-to-one NAT that can be modified and that floats between instances.
-While floating IPs are modeled as a one-to-one association between the floating IP and a neutron port, they are implemented by association with a neutron router that performs the NAT translation.
+- North-South routing with floating IPs - Floating IP addressing is a one-to-one network address translation (NAT) that can be modified and that floats between VM instances.
+While floating IPs are modeled as a one-to-one association between the floating IP and a Networking service (neutron) port, they are implemented by association with a Networking service router that performs the NAT translation.
 The floating IPs themselves are taken from the uplink network that provides the router with external connectivity.
 As a result, instances can communicate with external resources (such as endpoints on the internet) or the other way around.
 Floating IPs are an IPv4 concept and do not apply to IPv6.
 It is assumed that the IPv6 addressing used by projects uses Global Unicast Addresses (GUAs) with no overlap across the projects, and therefore can be routed without NAT.

 - North-South routing without floating IPs (also known as SNAT) - The Networking service offers a default port address translation (PAT) service for instances that do not have allocated floating IPs.
 With this service, instances can communicate with external endpoints through the router, but not the other way around.
 For example, an instance can browse a website on the internet, but a web browser outside cannot browse a website hosted within the instance.
 SNAT is applied for IPv4 traffic only.
 In addition, Networking service networks that are assigned GUAs prefixes do not require NAT on the Networking service router external gateway port to access the outside world.